Here are some tips on how to choose strong, healthy dragon fruit cuttings:

 This other one is a bit soft & dry:

-Usually, growers pick cuttings from around 12 inches (30 meters) up to 80 inches (203 meters).
+Usually, growers pick cuttings from around 12 inches (30 centimeters) up to 31 inches (80 centimeters).
 If the cuttings have roots already, then flowering & fruit time may be reduced to around 8 months.

 Now just for fun, let's choose the best branch out of the four: